CATISE 2016-2017: Project Toyger

 Using the Arduino Uno R3 microcontrollers to interface with and store data from all of the onboard equipment, Toyger was designed to meet all of its original mission goals.
 Data collecting during flight would be recorded to one of several internal storage devices.
 Utilizing six Arducam Minis, a handbuilt Geiger counter, and a custom designed spectroscope.
 The team was ready to begin testing of the project.

-flight team leader: Becoming a team lead for the CATISE program my freshman year was one of the most rewarding experiences I had during that year, in the friends I made and in the experience I gained from it.
+Becoming a team lead for the CATiSE program my freshman year was one of the most rewarding experiences I had that year, in the friends I made and in the knowledge I gained from it.
 There was a certain satisfaction from being a part of the team that sent a balloon 93,000 feet into the atmosphere, but an extra sense in knowing that I played such a large role in it.
 Being a team lead was, at times a baptism by fire- getting thrown in without knowing much on the subject and doing a lot of learning on the fly.
 In these situations, the importance of teamwork became evident.
 Most importantly however, this program and being a team lead gave real, relevant engineering experience in leading a group of people on an engineering task.
-Being a team lead personally helped my leadership skills, my planning, my researching skills and technical abilities, however small.
-Now, as I look for a co-op opportunity and other employment (summer jobs) having the experience as a team lead on my resume is a great talking point and is great for employers looking for experience.
-As I have said before, being a part of the CATISE program and more specifically a team lead was one of the most rewarding things I have done so far in school.
+Being a team lead personally helped my leadership skills, my planning, my researching skills and technical abilities.
+Now, as I look for a co-op opportunity having the experience as a team lead on my resume is a great talking point and is great for employers looking for experience.
+As I have said before, being a part of the CATiSE program and more specifically a team lead was one of the most rewarding things I have done so far in school.

 Launch and Recovery

-Launched April 15th, with only the panoramic camera assembly working, project Toyger ascended high into the atmosphere.
-Eventually landing in Southern Ohio the mission was recovered successfully.
+Launched April 15th, project Toyger ascended 28 km into the atmosphere, and landed in Southern Ohio.
 Taking over eight thousand pictures during its journey, Toyger offered a unique view of the world we live in.

 The final source code of the project is available here